-Any employee wishing to file a complaint regarding discrimination may obtain a copy of the Board's complaint procedures and complaint form which are included in the Board's Administrative Regulations Regarding Non-Discrimination/Personnel.
-These regulations accompany Board Policy #4011 and are available online at

-Hartlandschool.com or upon request from the main office of any district school.
+Any employee wishing to file a complaint regarding discrimination or harassment may obtain a copy of the Board's complaint procedures and complaint form, which are included in the Board's Administrative Regulations Regarding Non-Discrimination/Personnel.
+These regulations accompany Board Policy # 4011 and are available online at Hartlandschool.com or upon request from the main office of any district school.

-If a complaint involves allegations of discrimination or harassment based on reasons such as gender/sex or disability, such complaints will be handled under other appropriate policies (e.g., Policy #4015, Sex Discrimination/Harassment in the Workplace; Policy #4014, Section 504/ADA).
+If a complaint involves allegations of discrimination or harassment based on reasons such as gender/sex, gender identity, sexual orientation, disability, or pregnancy, such complaints will be handled under other appropriate policies (e.g., Policy #4015, Sex Discrimination/Harassment in the Workplace; Policy #4014, Section 504/ADA).